tonybaldwin/agentsmith/README.md

 * Tcl8.5
 * Tk8.5, and
 * tcllib (for http, tls, and base64)
-* in Debian and some others, tcl-tlsis a separate pkg.
+* in Debian and some others, tcl-tls is a separate pkg.
 Install it.

 It also requires that you [Get Zot](http://getzot.com), of course.